berlin-hackevenings/selenium-python-template/README.md

 ## Add your own tests!

-Create new files in the `/tests` folder for your own test cases.
+Create new files in the `/tests` folder with your own test cases.
 Note that all test files should start with `test_`.
-You can use the existing test as the basis.
+You can also use the existing test as the basis for future tests.

 To learn more about the commands to control the browser with selenium, check the [Python docs for Selenium](https://www.selenium.dev/selenium/docs/api/py/api.html).
-There is also a tutorial on [Browser Manipulation](https://www.selenium.dev/documentation/en/webdriver/browser_manipulation/) in different programming languages.
+There is also a useful tutorial on [Browser Manipulation](https://www.selenium.dev/documentation/en/webdriver/browser_manipulation/) in different programming languages.

-If you need more info about creating tests in python with the unit test library, check the [docs for unittest](https://docs.python.org/3/library/unittest.html).
+If you need more information about creating tests in python with the unit test library, check the [docs for unittest](https://docs.python.org/3/library/unittest.html).